 Basically, both of these phrases intimate that if you want a different outcome, you need to change what you are doing.
 In terms of marketing, this can definitely be the case, and for a more detailed explanation on this see our recent blog on Marketing’s Golden Bullet Secret.
 However, we also regularly come across a different form of insanity in marketing, and it is almost the polar-opposite to this commonly accepted definition.

 Clearly in marketing, if something is not working, then you need to change it in some way.
 However, if something is really working positively for you and getting a return on investment, you would think that a company would want to ramp up this activity, or at the very least keep momentum building so a steady pipeline of potential prospects and orders are building.
 Wouldn’t it be insanity if something that was working for you, was just stopped?
 That you just turned the tap off?

 It sounds ridiculous, but this is exactly what happens with small to medium businesses, and more often than you might believe.
 We come across it all the time to a point where it has become so commonplace, it no longer comes as a surprise.
-Most of the packages that we offer start with an initial fact-finding process which ask a lot of challenging questions surrounding the company’s objectives, its products and services, financial KPIs, customers, competitors and external factors and marketing activity.
+Most of the packages that we offer start with an initial fact-finding marketing audit process which ask a lot of challenging questions surrounding the company’s objectives, its products and services, financial KPIs, customers, competitors and external factors and marketing activity.